samisichei/learning_log/README.md

 A Django web app that allows users to log their learning topics and notes.

+# Note
+This project is based on the Learning Log project from Python Crash Course by Eric Matthes.
+I completed it independently as part of my learning journey.

 ## Features
 - Create user accounts
 - Log topics and entries